Qatar corruption scandal at the European Parliament: Allegations and events leading up to the arrests

-Investigation, raids and arrests
+Raids and arrests

 In July 2022, the Central Office for the Repression of Corruption (Office central pour la répression de la corruption, OCRC, Centrale Dienst voor de Bestrijding van Corruptie), a unit of the Belgian Federal Police, opened an investigation into an alleged criminal organisation.
-The investigation was led by the investigating magistrate Michel Claise, who works with the GRECO (Group of States against Corruption).
+The investigation was led by Michel Claise, an investigating magistrate who works with the GRECO (Group of States against Corruption).

 On 9 December 2022, acting on the investigation, Belgian police conducted 20 raids at 19 different addresses across Brussels in connection with the conspiracy, resulting in eight arrests across Belgium and Italy.
 The homes and offices of the suspects were searched, including offices within the European Parliament buildings in Brussels.
 As required by the Belgian Constitution, the President of the European Parliament, Roberta Metsola, had to return from her home in Malta to be present during searches of the properties of Eva Kaili and Marc Tarabella, both of whom who held parliamentary immunity as MEPs.

 The first arrest took place at Sofitel hotel at Place Jourdan, Brussels, where investigators arrested Eva Kaili's father, Alexandros.
 He was found with a suitcase containing "several hundred thousand euros" while attempting to flee.
 Investigating judge Michel Claise deemed the arrest in flagrante delicto, or caught in the act, which resulted in Kaili losing her parliamentary immunity, enabling investigators to search her property.
 Around a dozen police officers, along with judge Claise, searched Kaili's apartment, where she was subsequently arrested.
 According to reports, Kaili did not resist but appeared "in a state of shock and confusion, crying and terrified."
 She was then interrogated for more than five hours.

 The raids also targeted locations connected to Antonio Panzeri, an Italian former MEP.
 During a search of his home, police found a large quantity of cash in his "well-stocked safe".
 Simultaneously, investigators raided the offices of the international NGO Fight Impunity, an organisation founded to promote the fight against impunity for serious human rights violations and crimes against humanity, where Panzeri served as president.